 6 Data Privacy Law Best Practices

 Businesses of all sizes increasingly collect, store and use customer personal data.
 At the same time, consumers are becoming more aware of their rights when it comes to data privacy.
-Data privacy laws are evolving to keep up with these changes and should be viewed as a guide when devising your organization’s privacy policy.
-In addition, keep in mind these data privacy best practices:
+Data privacy laws are evolving to keep up with these changes, including the impact of artificial intelligence on data handling practices, and should be viewed as a guide when devising your organization’s privacy policy.
+In addition to traditional data privacy best practices, consider integrating AI-specific guidelines to ensure comprehensive protection and compliance:

 1) Know Your Obligations